mckennapsean/dissertation/content/04-example.md

 against our initial list of design opportunities.
-These findings were combined with our project-specific _constraints_ and _considerations_, which included four months of the visualization team's time, one month of a developer's time, and existing visual conventions in the field of cyber security such as highlighting critical alerts in red.
+These findings were combined with our project-specific _constraints_ and _considerations_, which included four months of the visualization team's time, one month of a developer's time, and existing visual conventions in the field of cybersecurity such as highlighting critical alerts in red.